Hand-Picked Daily GUN DEALS

 A classic HK-style ambidextrous paddle magazine release is present, and the slide release is very large and easy to actuate as well.

 We absolutely love the left-side combination decocker/safety lever.
-Seriously, it may be the most simple and elegant implementation of a combo-lever that we have ever used.
+Seriously, it may be the simplest and most elegant implementation of a combo lever that we have ever used.

 Silencer Center Banish 45